Official3Lo/OCIGenAI-Chatbots/README.md

 # OCIGenAICourse
-This is where my work-in-progress and development of my programming skill for Generative AI for Oracle University.
+This is where my work-in-progress and development of my programming skill for OCI Generative AI for Oracle University.

 IDE: PyCharm